-10.7 Employers acknowledgement and SIETCMA
+10.7.
+Employers acknowledgement and SIETCMA

-- (a) A self-insured employer must agree in writing to the value of the CMP as determined by WorkCover as a term and condition of registration. - (b) The acknowledgement will form part of the SIETCMA. - (c) WorkCover will not proceed with the registration of the employer as a self-insured employer until it has received the acknowledgment and the completed SIETCMA. - (d) The SIETCMA includes the necessary delegations to allow the self-insured employer to manage the transitional liabilities.
+- A self-insured employer must agree in writing to the value of the CMP as determined by WorkCoverSA as a term and condition of registration. - The acknowledgement will form part of the SIETCMA. - WorkCoverSA will not proceed with the registration of the employer as a self-insured employer until it has received the acknowledgment and the completed SIETCMA. - d) The SIETCMA includes the necessary delegations to allow the selfinsured employer to manage the transitional liabilities.

-10.8 Potential recovery of liabilities
+10.8.
+Potential recovery of liabilities

-(a) The CMP will be reduced by the notional outstanding claim value.
+- The CMP will be reduced by the notional outstanding claim value. - b) A 'notional outstanding claim value' is an estimate of the total outstanding liability on a claim if all or part of that claim may be recoverable after the date of transfer. - WorkCoverSA will provide the necessary delegations to allow the selfinsured employer to proceed with such recoveries. - d) The right to manage any transitional liabilities which have a potential recovery from a third party will be subject to the following conditions: - the employer and WorkCoverSA agreeing to a notional outstanding claim value for such transitional liabilities, and - (ii) the employer accepting the management of the relevant transitional liability with no allowance payment in the CMP in respect of that transitional liability at the time of entering into the SIETCMA. - e) In the event that the recovery is successful, the proceeds of the recovery will be applied as follows: - The self-insured employer will retain up to the agreed notional outstanding claim value as an adjustment of the CMP; then - WorkCoverSA is to be repaid the recoverable portion of its claim costs expended prior to the date of registration of the self-insured employer; then. - (iii) Self-insured employer retains any balance after (i) and (ii) clauses above are satisfied.

-- (b) A 'notional outstanding claim value' is an estimate of the total outstanding liability on a claim if all or part of that claim may be recoverable after the date of transfer. - (c) WorkCover will provide the necessary delegations to allow the self-insured employer to proceed with such recoveries. - (d) The right to manage any transitional liabilities which have a potential recovery from a third party will be subject to the following conditions: - (i) the employer and WorkCover agreeing to a notional outstanding claim value for such transitional liabilities, and - (ii) the employer accepting the management of the relevant transitional liability with no allowance payment in the CMP in respect of that transitional liability at the time of entering into the SIETCMA. - (e) In the event that the recovery is successful, the proceeds of the recovery will be applied as follows: - (i) The self-insured employer will retain up to the agreed notional outstanding claim value as an adjustment of the CMP; then. - (ii) WorkCover is to be repaid the recoverable portion of its claim costs expended prior to the date of registration of the self-insured employer, then. - (iii) Self-insured employer retains any balance after (i) and (ii) clauses above are satisfied. - (f) The employer must diligently pursue the recovery potential of the claim, and must not discontinue the recovery process without the approval of WorkCover. - (g) In the event the recovery is less than the notional claim value, WorkCover will, subject to the employer's compliance with clause 10.6, pay the difference to the self-insured employer as an adjustment of the CMP. - (h) In the event the employer breaches clause 10.6, the employer must repay to WorkCover all potentially recoverable amounts paid by WorkCover prior to the date of registration of the self-insured employer. - (i) If the self-insured employer has complied with clause 10.6 including taking any necessary action required by WorkCover from time to time and WorkCover agrees that there is no reasonable prospect of a successful recovery, WorkCover will make payment of the notional outstanding claims value as an adjustment of the CMP to the self-insured employer as soon as practicable.
+- f) The employer must diligently pursue the recovery potential of the claim, and must not discontinue the recovery process without the approval of WorkCoverSA. - g) In the event the recovery is less than the notional claim value, WorkCoverSA will, subject to the employer's compliance with clause 10.6, pay the difference to the self-insured employer as an adjustment of the CMP. - In the event the employer breaches clause 10.6, the employer must repay to WorkCoverSA all potentially recoverable amounts paid by WorkCoverSA prior to the date of registration of the self-insured employer. - i) If the self-insured employer has complied with clause 10.6 including taking any necessary action required by WorkCoverSA from time to time and WorkCoverSA agrees that there is no reasonable prospect of a successful recovery, WorkCoverSA will make payment of the notional outstanding claims value as an adjustment of the CMP to the self-insured employer as soon as practicable.

-10.9 RISE and the like commitments
+10.9.
+RISE and the like commitments